Chapter 1:

 “You’re lighter than they are, yet you sank.
 I’m heavier and I float.
 Remember what I told you: Inside us is power.
 Atr.”

-Oh my days.
+Does he not get tired of saying it?
 She rolled eyes.
 He’d helped her feel Atr before.
 It felt like a part of her she never knew existed.
 A sudden pair of wings.
-Walter’s instructions were long and detailed.
+Walter’s instructions used to be long and detailed.
 Following them?
 Never a Kimberlain trait.
 Last week she sank.
 And the week before that.
 Each and every time, Walter picked her back up.

 The word took her to the first time he mentioned it.
 Believe it or not, Walter used to be… warm.
-Friendly and awkward all the time.
-The last part still held true, don’t get it twisted.
-Training last month used to be… wait, now that she thought about it, she had been doing the same things.
+Friendly and awkward all the time, though the latter still held true.
+Last month’s training used to be… the same, actually.
 Always had been.

 But something definitely changed.